Online application is now open

 Candidates applying to the Master of Molecular Medicine program are expected to have:

-• Candidates may be enrolled conditionally based on evidence from graduating university that the candidates have completed the educational program and the candidate expects formal issuance of final transcript and/or diploma by a certain date.
-In that case, the decision on enrollment shall prescribe the period of time within which the candidate shall provide the necessary documents to the University;
+• Applicants may be enrolled conditionally based on evidence from graduating university that the applicants have completed the educational program and the applicant expects formal issuance of final transcript and/or diploma by a certain date.
+In that case, the decision on enrollment shall prescribe the period of time within which the applicant shall provide the necessary documents to the University;

 • the required level of English language proficiency;